stdevPavelmc/cqrlog/compiled/README.md

  #### For now on alpha test binaries beginning from 2.6.0.(107) are compiled using system that has GLIBC version 2.35
- #### If you cannot start Cqrlog after update check your GLIBC version with command console: ldd --version
+ #### If you can not start Cqrlog after update check your GLIBC version with command console: ldd --version
  #### Update GLIBC if it is below 2.3.5

  #### At the moment there is no new official version source release.
 That is why alpha (109) is VERY far ahead from official.